 Dutch wind energy

-The Erasmus University buys Guarantees of Origin (GoO) of Dutch wind energy.
-For 2017 EUR bought roughly 17,000 megawatt hours of electricity.
-This equals about eight wind turbines which during the entire year produce electricity for EUR.
+Erasmus University Rotterdam buys Guarantees of Origin (GoO) of Dutch wind energy.
+For 2020 EUR bought roughly 17,500 megawatt hours of electricity.
+This equals about eight wind turbines which during the entire year produce sustainable electricity for EUR.

 Heat and cold storage system

-The Erasmus University Rotterdam implements heat and cold storage systems, which is a system to store heat or cold in the soil.
+Erasmus University Rotterdam implements a heat and cold storage system, which is a system to store heat or cold in the soil.
 This system is used to sustainably heat or cool a building.
 The following buildings are already connected to a heat and cold storage system:

-- Erasmus Pavilion (including the first floor of the Hatta Building),
+- Erasmus Pavilion (including the first floor of Hatta Building);

 - and Sanders Building.

-In the future, Van der Goot, Theil, Tinbergen, Bayle and Mandeville Building will be connected to a heat and cold storage system.
+In the future, Van der Goot Building, Tinbergen Building, Bayle Building, and Mandeville Building will be connected to a heat and cold storage system.
 Regular warmth is delivered by the district heating system of Rotterdam (which comes from industrial residual heat).

-The Erasmus University is also producing its own electricity by solar energy systems.
-Four systems have already been installed at the roofs of the following buildings: Theil, Erasmus Pavilion, Polak and the University Library.
-More solar energy systems will be installed the coming years.
-In the first quarter of 2019, a project will start to place solar panels on the Van der Goot, Mandeville and Erasmus Building.
+Erasmus University Rotterdam is also producing its own electricity by solar energy systems.
+Seven systems have already been installed at the roofs of Erasmus Building, the University Library, Theil Building, the Erasmus Pavilion, Polak Building, Van der Goot Building, and Mandeville Building.